 Of all the things to eat in Hyderabad, the city is most famous for its biryani.
-For those not in the know, biryani is dish of rice and meat cooked together (though there are vegetarian versions too), and is different from the similar pulao/pilaf.
+For those not in the know, biryani is dish of rice and meat cooked together (though there are vegetarian versions too), and is different from the seemingly-similar pulao/pilaf.
 Hyderabadi cuisine, in general, is rich, fragrant and meaty, and has its origins in the cuisines of Persia and Afghanistan that were preferred by its erstwhile rulers.

 The local Telugu cuisine, on the other hand, has its origins in the areas surrounding Hyderabad.
 Fiery and flavourful, this cuisine has a huge variety of vegetarian, meat and seafood dishes, many of which can even be classified as from the coast or from inland.
 If you’ve not tried Telugu food before, make sure you follow the locals’ example and finish your meal with some curd/yoghurt and rice to douse the flames.

 The main shopping district of Hyderabad is traditionally Abids Road (the ‘A’ is pronounced like in ‘apple’), but there are other places you can go for souvenirs.
 Laad Bazaar, also called chudi bazaar (‘bangle market’), is just off Charminar, and is famous for its traditional laquerware.
 And its crowds.
 The area around Charminar is also known for its affordable pearls.
 Just make sure you know how to spot the real thing.